Charting cervical fluid for fertility

 - an alkaline environment in which to live,

-- and ease in mobility.
+- and ease of mobility.

 A woman’s healthy cervical fluid supplies it with these three things.

 During the follicular phase, the increasing amounts of estrogen in the body affect the consistency of your cervical fluid.
 Beginning with day one of your cycle (when you have the lowest amount of estrogen), you should have little to no cervical fluid even though you’d be menstruating.
 Five to seven days later, if you were to touch the inside of your vagina, it may be damp, but you wouldn’t notice anything on the outside of the vaginal opening at all.
-At this point an egg is not waiting to be fertilized, so there is no need to keep the sperm alive.
+At this point, an egg is not waiting to be fertilized, so there is no need to keep the sperm alive.
 Speaking of the sperm, they can only live about 3 to 5 hours in this environment.

 As the levels of estrogen continue to rise, your cervical fluid becomes rather sticky and is usually white or slightly yellow.
 This is completely normal and not a sign of infection.
 You may even notice this fluid in small amounts on your underwear.
 While sperm may be able to live a bit longer, this particular fluid is too “sticky” for them to move with ease.

-In the days before ovulation the fluid becomes smoother and you may start to feel “wet.”
+In the days before ovulation, the fluid becomes smoother and you may start to feel “wet.”
 It’s rather creamy, or lotion like, and a good clue that ovulation will happen shortly and you are becoming fertile.
-Usually the day before ovulation occurs your cervical fluid will go from creamy to very wet and stretchy.
-It’s normally clear and is about the consistency of a raw egg white—even commonly referred to as the “egg white cervical mucous.”
+Usually, the day before ovulation occurs your cervical fluid will go from creamy to very wet and stretchy.
+It’s normally clear and is about the consistency of a raw egg white—even commonly referred to as the “egg white cervical mucus.”
 During this time you may find an increased amount of fluid outside the vaginal opening and feel chronically wet.
 This means you now have an environment hospitable for the sperm, where they will thrive and move freely to the awaiting egg.

 After ovulation, the amount of estrogen drops as the levels of progesterone rise, signaling your body to stop producing this fertile fluid.
 It normally becomes dry within just a day.
 To check your cervical fluid, use a tissue to wipe your vaginal area before you use the restroom.
-If you close the tissue and re-open it, you’ll be able to notice if it is sticky or stretchy; and of course if there is nothing there at all, you may be in your non-fertile time of the month.
+If you close the tissue and re-open it, you’ll be able to notice if it is sticky or stretchy; and of course, if there is nothing there at all, you may be in your non-fertile time of the month.